 What is a dismissal for personal reasons?

-Dismissal for personal reasons is one of the three types of termination recognized under the Protection Against Unfair Dismissal Act (Kündigungsschutzgesetz).
-The other two types are conduct-related and redundancy-based dismissals.
-Personal dismissals are relatively rare: only about three percent of all employees are dismissed on personal grounds.
+Dismissal for personal reasons is one of the three types of termination under the Protection Against Unfair Dismissal Act (Kündigungsschutzgesetz).
+The law also recognises conduct-related and redundancy-based dismissals as the other two categories.

 Free initial consultation with a lawyer